NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Warcaller's Chime of Destruction.md

 **Bulk** L; **Size** med
 **Usage** held-in-one-hand

 A series of shattered mountains are carved into this chime.
-When activated, you touch the chime against an unattended object, casting [[Spells/Shatter|Shatter]] upon the object, ignoring the object's Hardness if it's 6 or lower.
+When activated, you touch the chime against an unattended object, casting [[Shatter|Shatter]] upon the object, ignoring the object's Hardness if it's 6 or lower.
 You can use this chime once per day.

 *Source: Pathfinder #170: Spoken on the Song Wind* *OGL*